openstack-archive/infra-manual/doc/source/developers.rst

     rebasing.
 This requires future rebasing to resolve conflicts.

-If the commit your work depends on is updated, and you need to get the latest patch from the depended commit, you can do the following.
+If the commit your work depends on is updated, and you need to get the latest patchset from the depended commit, you can do the following.

 Fetch and checkout the parent change::